bonomani/devmon/docs/TEMPLATES.md

 ### DATE transform

-This transform takes a single data alias as input, the value of which Devmon assumes to be seconds in "Unix time" (i.e. seconds since the Epoch [00:00:00 GMT, January 1, 1970]) It then stores in the transformed data alias a text string containing the date corresponding to the number of seconds input, in the format CCYY-MM-DD, HH:MM:SS (24 hour time).
+This transform converts Unix time (seconds since January 1, 1970, 00:00:00 GMT) into a readable date and time format.
+It changes the input of seconds into a text string that shows the date and time as "YYYY-MM-DD, HH:MM:SS" (using 24-hour time).

 ### ELAPSED transform

-This transform takes a single data alias as input, the value of which Devmon assumes to be in seconds.
-It then stores a text string in the transformed data alias containing the number of years, days, hours, minutes and seconds equal to the number of seconds provided as input to the transform.
+This transform converts a given number of seconds into a text string that shows the equivalent amount of time in years, days, hours, minutes, and seconds.

 ### INDEX transform